shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/effectiveness-of-positive-feedback.md

 Staff sometimes perform poorly because they think no one performs inspections. _Why bother; nobody checks._ Positive feedback communicates that we do inspect. _Oh, you do check up on me._ Call it friendly Machiavellian.

 Staff do need _some_ corrective feedback.
 It only works, though, if they absorb it.
 Most people act like a camera; positive feedback opens the apperature a bit; corrective feedback closes it a lot.
 Remember to open the apperature.
-While people differ in sensitivity, most find a ratio of 3:1 positive to corrective seems about right.
+While people differ in sensitivity, most find a ratio of 3:1 positive to corrective about right.

 #  A few tips that work for me: